Bilateral/Consolidation Chart Patterns Trading

 Forex Consolidation Pattern - Symmetrical Triangle Consolidation Chart Pattern

-However, this consolidation chart pattern cannot go on forever & just like in a tug of war one side eventually wins, looking at chart below see how the consolidation pattern eventually had a price breakout and moved in one direction.
+However, this consolidation chart pattern can't go on forever & just like in a tug of war one side eventually wins, looking at chart below see how the consolidation setup eventually had a price breakout and moved in one direction.
 Now, how do we make sure we are on the winning side of the trade?

 Price Break-out Downwards Sell Signal after a Consolidation Symmetric Triangle Chart Pattern